drobtravels/solaredge-local/README.md

 >
 > A: Only SolarEdge inverters with a new communication board (no display) can be activated or configured via SetApp.

-Reportedly, these new inverters have a CPU number starting with 04.
+These new inverters have a [CPU number](https://www.solaredge.com/setapp-inverters-firmware) starting with 04.

 You can check by finding the IP address of your inverter and visiting it in a browser.
 If it supports the local API, you'll see the SolarEdge logo and a "Commissioning" menu.